Glitch752/NspirePythonCAS/README.md

 - [ ] Add support for integrals (probably not going to happen)
 - [ ] Add support for limits (probably not going to happen)
 - [ ] Add support for complex numbers (probably not going to happen)
+- [ ] Cache operation results (particularly is_constant and simplification) because they're called a ridiculous number of times

 # Note
 I'm not certain the simplification or differentiation are perfect, so I wouldn't trust this for anything important yet.
 I've extensively compared its outputs to those of Wolfram|Alpha, though, and it seems to be correct.